Franko Simatović: ICTY trial

 A new trial began on 13 June 2017, and is being handled by the UN Mechanism for International Criminal Tribunals (MICT), which took over the ICTY's remaining cases as it closes in December 2017.
 In December 2017, he was granted a provisional release until 19 January 2018.
 In August 2018, only his co-defendant Stanišić was reported to still be on provisional release and he did not immediately file a motion for an extension of his provision release after his return to custody.
 Any provisional release granted to Simatović has also come with stricter conditions as well and has not faced objection from the prosecution.
 As of November 2019, Simatović was still in The Hague attending the trial, while Stanistic remained on provisional release.
-However, Simatovic was later granted provisional release from March 12, 2020 to August 13, 2020.
+However, Simatovic was later granted provisional release from March 12, 2020, to August 13, 2020.
 After his provisional release ended, Simatović was returned to his UN-run detention unit and again appeared in person for an appeal hearing held at a Hague court on August 28, 2020.

 On 30 June 2021, he and Stanišić were found guilty under counts of murder, deportation, forcible transfer and persecution as crimes against humanity that occurred in Bosanski Šamac in April 1992, and sentenced to 12 years in prison, making it the first case of the Tribunal in which an official from Serbia was convicted for crimes in Bosnia and Herzegovina.
+On appeal, Simatović's sentence was increased to 15 years on May 31, 2023.
+He was found guilty of other crimes in Bosnia and Herzegovina (Bijeljina, Zvornik, Doboj, Sanski Most, Trnovo) and Croatia (Daljska Planina), and included in a joint criminal enterprise.
+The Tribunal concluded: